pamagister/Photo-Composition-Designer/CONTRIBUTING.md

 # How to develop on this project

-snapcalendar welcomes contributions from the community.
+Photo-Composition-Designer welcomes contributions from the community.

 **You need PYTHON3!**